 The City of Busselton has implemented an Integrated Planning Framework that responds to the aspirations and goals of our community and helps us to plan for the future so we can work with the community to meet those goals.
 Six (6) important documents comprise our Integrated Planning Framework.

-The Strategic Community Plan 2017 is the City’s overarching plan that guides Council’s decision making on matters affecting our community.
+The Strategic Community Plan 2017 (Review 2019) is the City’s overarching plan that guides Council’s decision making on matters affecting our community.

 Corporate Business Plan

 Sitting under the Strategic Community Plan is our Corporate Business Plan.

 This plan is a high level, four (4) year schedule of organisational projects, priority actions, services, and performance measurements designed to deliver aspects of the Strategic Community Plan that Council has responsibility for.

 Supporting the Corporate Business Plan are resourcing documents that collectively provide information about the revenue, assets, expenditure, staff and time required to support the achievement of our community objectives.
 These plans contribute toward the production of a resourced and workable Corporate Business Plan.